azrael05/Library-Management-System/README.md

 - Quantity INT: to denote the total quantity of the book in the library
 - Available INT: to show no. of those book currently available in library
 <br>
-2. Records - To store issue and return details
+2. Records: To store issue and return details
 - User id INT: to denote user
 - Book id INT: to denote book
 - User name STRING: to see the name of the person